Preventing Sexually Transmitted Diseases and Infections

 Gonorrhea (The Clap)

-Gonorrhea is an easily transmissible STD that affects both men and women.
-It can cause infertility in men and women when untreated.
-There may be no early symptoms of the infection.
+Gonorrhea is an easily transmitted disease that affects both men and women.
+It can harm your health by causing infertility in men and women if it is left untreated.
+There may be no early symptoms of this common STD.

 - Burning during urination